Longview, Portland & Northern

 Another brief visit in 1987 found Alco S-2 at the north end of the house, all fired-up and ready to work.

-NEW 9-29-2022 Here is one I missed: Stan Styles caught #1001 at Grand Ronde, OR on the Wilamina and Grand Ronde Railroad at Grand Ronde in 1960.
+Here is a loco that I missed: Stan Styles caught #1001 at Grand Ronde, OR on the Wilamina and Grand Ronde Railroad at Grand Ronde in 1960.
 LP&N units had a reputation for roaming.